 Versus Manchester United, Iniesta was too much for the lanky Michael Carrick, who had to resort to hacking down Iniesta if he had any hope of stopping him.
 Even those he's skinny, Iniesta is strong and the ball and just doesn't lose it - he's a master at shielding the soccer ball.

 The Barcelona player is quick of feet, which makes up for both those seemingly negative traits of being short and skinny.
-What's more, these are players who have incredible touch and control on the soccer ball, two additional qualities that overcome nearly all else.
+What's more, these are soccer players who have incredible touch and control on the soccer ball, two additional qualities that overcome nearly all else.
 If you want to become like a Barcelona player than you'll have to spend time on your own mastering the soccer ball, juggling, dribbling and passing the ball against a wall or with teammates.

-- short - gives them a low center of gravity, so they are even more difficult to knock off the ball
+- Short - gives them a low center of gravity, so they are even more difficult to knock off the ball

-- selflessness - they play for the team and fight for the team both on offense and defense
+- Selflessness - they play for the team and fight for the team both on offense and defense

-- fitness - all players are extremely fit so they can attack and defend as a team
+- Fitness - all players are extremely fit so they can attack and defend as a team

-Again, what it gets down to is skill on the ball, quickness with the ball, and overall speed of thought.
+Again, what it gets down to is skill on the soccer ball, quickness with the ball, and overall speed of thought.
 If you watch Messi play, he seems to be one, two or three steps ahead of everyone else.
 Defenders are left wondering if he'll dribble, pass, shoot, or just spin away from pressure and repeat the discussion all over again.

-To play like this you need incredible skill, possess the ability to dribble at pace with the ball close to you, and then recognize when to dribble and when to pass.
+To play soccer like this you need incredible skill, possess the ability to dribble at pace with the ball close to you, and then recognize when to dribble and when to pass.
 All the Barcelona players have this knowledge.
 It's very rare to see them ever lose the ball due to a bad touch or bad decision.
 More often than not, their pass or dribble is cut out at the last minute by a diving defender.

 The one quality they all posses is the ability to shield the ball.
 A skill that